Cyfrin/Updraft/courses/advanced-foundry/3-develop-defi-protocol/16-defi-leveling-up-testing/+page.md

 ```bash
 forge test -m testGetTokenAmountFromUsd
 ```
-Next we create a deposittedCollateral modifier.
+Next we create a depositedCollateral modifier.
 A modifier allows us to centralize our testing:
 ```javascript
 modifier depositedCollateral() {
 vm.startPrank(USER);